 A clear example of the growing trend towards ghost kitchens is the emergence of another cloud kitchen venture by Uber co-founder, Travis Kalanick.
 After Uber Eats, Door Dash, and Deliveroo, Kalanick has come up with another F&B brand called Karma Kitchen.

 Restaurants Turning Into Ghost Kitchens!

 All in all, the concept of a ghost kitchen is intriguing to the F&B Industry.
-The low-cost high return advantage offered by it is levelling the playing field for startups pitted against multinational restaurant chains.
+The low-cost high-return advantage offered by it is leveling the playing field for startups pitted against multinational restaurant chains.
 While cloud kitchens have their share of challenges, they have excellent scope for entrepreneurs to sustain and grow their revenues.